charles-hsiao/docker-robotframework-web/README.md

   Docker file for Web application UI automation testing with selenium & phantomjs.

 ## Introduction
-  This Dockerfile can create a docker image which can use for web application UI automation testing.
+  This Dockerfile can create a docker image which can use for web application UI automation testing.<br>
   Leverage selenium for web UI automation and phantomjs as headless webKit.

 ## Get Started